Production Deployment Checklist

 Backup configuration - Set up automated backups

-- Daily full backups
+- Daily full backups via

-- Test restore procedures
+- Test restore procedures regularly

 Data Retention

-Retention policies - Define data retention rules
+- Retention policies - Define how long to keep data

-- Export old data to cold storage
+- Archive old data to cold storage for compliance if required

 Application Configuration